How to pick the best soil type for your plant

 Standard Potting Mix

 Standard potting mix is a broad term that commonly refers to any soil that contains actual dirt.
-It’s usually sold under the name “premium potting mix” or “potting mix” and it often contains fertiliser, organic material and dark soil.
-It doesn’t have any large chunks through it and often lacks drainage or aeration.
+It’s usually sold under the name “premium potting mix” or “potting mix”.

 Standard potting mix is most commonly found in pot plants you buy from a local nursery and hardware stores and is known as the default potting mix for all plants.
 It’s not perfect, but it gets the job done.